Zai-hub/Zai-hub/README.md

-## DevOps
+## DevOps | Cloud
 ---
 ## About Me

-DevOps focused with hands on experience designing CI/CD pipelines,
-provisioning cloud infrastructure with Terraform and deploying containerised
-applications using Docker.
+DevOps focused with hands on experience designing CI/CD pipelines, provisioning cloud infrastructure with Terraform and deploying containerised applications using Docker.

 Continuously improving skills around automation, observability, security and platform reliability.